TypeScript Restrictions

 }

 Parameterized types are not consistently supported in all supported target languages.
-Go does not currently support
+Go support for generics is

-Only certain built-in parameterized types can be used in jsii
+Certain built-in TypeScript types can however be used in jsii

 modules: